stevetasticsteve/CLA_Hub/readme.md

     - Lift tagged vernacular text from CEs and generate summaries of all tags related to that cultural area
     - Be able to export OCM summaries

+- Needs team input tag
+    - Be able to tag something as needing to be discussed among the team, a page will be generated keeping track of all these things.
+During a team meeting the team can work through the page and edit and tick off items.

 - Login and authorisation
     - Team members login with unique accounts that track contributions